gblpedia/katacoda-scenarios/hello-primehub/step5.md

 **Verify Keycloak Installation**

-`kubectl -n default rollout status sts/keycloak`{{execute}}
+`kubectl -n default rollout status sts/keycloak`{{execute T1}}

 When Keycloak is running, check Keycloak console https://[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/auth

 You will see the web console.
 It's not necessary in the scenario, however, you are able to login **Administration Console** with `keycloak`{{copy}}/`password`{{copy}}.

-So far, we have set up the prerequisites for PrimeHub CE.
+So far, we have set up the prerequisites for PrimeHub CE as a PrimeHub-ready Kubernetes.
 Next step, PrimeHub CE installation.